Moon Ji-won: Career as television series scriptwriter

-After the success of Innocent Witness, the production company A Story approached Moon to create a television drama, with similar theme, and the project started in 2019.
-Moon developed the character Woo Young-woo, drawing inspiration from both the autistic character Ji-woo in Innocent Witness and real-life rookie lawyer Shin Ju-young.
-Moon adapted Shin Ju-young's book "Master of the Court" for the drama, which vividly depicting courtroom stories based on Shin Ju-young's firsthand experiences as a rookie lawyer.
+After the success of Innocent Witness, the production company A Story approached Moon to create the television drama Extraordinary Attorney Woo, with similar theme, and the project started in 2019.
+Moon developed the character Woo Young-woo, drawing inspiration from both the autistic character Ji-woo in Innocent Witness and the real-life rookie lawyer Shin Ju-young.
+Moon adapted Shin Ju-young's book "Master of the Court" for the drama, which vividly depicts courtroom stories based on Shin Ju-young's firsthand experiences as a rookie lawyer.
 The drama effectively captures the relentless pursuit of truth and the genuine concerns of clients while incorporating the passionate energy embodied by Shin Ju-young.
 Moon Ji-won, said,I unfolded the book "Master of the Court" to find the material for the legal drama Extraordinary Attorney Woo.
 What was in the book was not a simple case material, but the passionate dedication of lawyers who do not hesitate to sacrifice themselves for their clients.
-The book is a source of inspiration for the passion of lawyers.The drama series Extraordinary Attorney Woo was aired every Wednesday and Thursday at 21:00 (KST) on ENA from June 29 to August 18, 2022, for sixteen episodes.
+The book is a source of inspiration for the passion of lawyers.Extraordinary Attorney Woo was aired every Wednesday and Thursday at 21:00 (KST) on ENA from June 29 to August 18, 2022, for sixteen episodes.
 Additionally, it became a Netflix Simulcast Original Series available for streaming on Netflix in selected regions within one hour of its airing.
-The drama quickly gained immense popularity and generated significant buzz, leading to what is now known as the "Woo Young-woo Syndrome."
+The drama quickly gained immense popularity and generated significant buzz, leading to what is now known as the "Woo Young-woo Syndrome".
 It achieved remarkable success, with nationwide viewer ratings reaching 17.5% and metropolitan area ratings surpassing 19%.
 Notably, this marked the triumphant debut of writer Moon Ji-won in the drama genre.